 However, we know there is still progress to be made to ensure that these screenings are reliable and effective.
-For example, work by BAPEN in care homes identified that whilst in 90% of care homes nutrition screening was standard, there were inconsistencies in using and calibrating the equipment as well as translating the findings into the care plans in place for individuals. ^{13, 14}
+For example, work by BAPEN in care homes identified that whilst in 90% of care homes nutrition screening was standard, there were inconsistencies in using and calibrating the equipment as well as translating the findings into the care plans in place for individuals.
+13, 14 be a distraction from the day-to-day care provision.

-We also know that health and care professionals are operating in an environment which is under extreme pressure from increased and increasing demand as well as cuts to funding, difficulty in filling vacancies, high staff turnover and management and policy reorganisation which may be a distraction from the day-to-day care provision.
+We also know that health and care professionals are operating in an environment which is under extreme pressure from increased and increasing demand as well as cuts to funding, difficulty in filling vacancies, high staff turnover and management and policy reorganisation which may

-As part of the NICE guidelines for nutuition screening, hospitals and care settings are now routinely checking whether someone is malnourished or at risk of malnourishment.
+As part of the NICE guidelines for nutrition screening, hospitals and care settings are now routinely checking whether someone is malnourished or at risk of malnourishment.